kubeshop/testkube/docs/docs/articles/crds.md

 # Testkube Custom Resources

-In Testkube, Tests, Test Suites, Executors and Webhooks are defined using [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+In Testkube, Tests, Test Suites, Executors and Webhooks, Test Sources and Test Triggers are defined using [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 The current definitions can be found in the [kubeshop/testkube-operator](https://github.com/kubeshop/testkube-operator/tree/main/config/crd) repository.

 You can always check the list of all CRDs using `kubectl` configured to point to your Kubernetes cluster with Testkube installed: